How To Get A Job On A Cruise Ship

 Cruise Ship Jobs: The Types Of People You’ll Work With

-One of the best parts about working cruise ship jobs are the fascinating people you meet and lifelong friendships you build while out at sea.
+One of the best parts about working cruise ship jobs is the fascinating people you meet and the lifelong friendships you build while out at sea.

 I made the choice to get a life at sea after living abroad in Korea for a few years,” she says.
 “I was feeling displaced back home and realized that staying in one place was not conducive with my needs.
 One night the idea of working aboard a cruise ship came to me and I immediately applied.
 I’ve never looked back!